-1.1.
-According to article 3.2 of the CPD and Clause 1.2.1 of the IDs, a classification of product performance has been identified as the means of expressing the range of requirement levels of the works in respect of reaction to fire.
+1.1 According to article 3.2 of the Directive 89/106/EEC and Clause 1.2.1 of the IDs, a classification of product performance has been identified as the means of expressing the range of requirement levels of the works in respect of reaction to fire.

-Regarding reaction to fire, EOTA is requested to follow the Commission Decision 2000/147/EC and make reference to the standard(s) to be prepared under Commission mandate to CEN/CENELEC "Horizontal complement to the mandates in respect of reaction to fire" in dealing with reaction to fire in the specific Guideline for European technical approvals to be developed under this mandate.
+Regarding reaction to fire, EOTA are requested to follow the Commission Decision 2000/147/EC and make reference to the standard(s) to be prepared under Commission mandate to CEN/CENELEC "Horizontal complement to the mandates in respect of reaction to fire" in dealing with reaction to fire in the specific guideline to be developed under this mandate.

-1.2.
-Reaction to fire is a risk for which the need for classification systems has been identified for the time being.
+1.2 Reaction to fire is a risk for which the need for classification systems has been identified for the time being.

-Further needs may be identified on the basis of differences specified in Article 3.2 of the CPD, which are justified in conformity with Community law (IDs Clause 1.2.1).
+Further needs may be identified on the basis of differences specified in Article 3 (2) of the Directive 89/106/EEC, which are justified in conformity with Community law (IDs Clause 1.2.1).